Skip to main content

 • Single Claim Focus: Most Indian critical illness policies are designed for a single claim.
 Once a claim is paid, the policy typically terminates.
 Multi-claim options are rare.

-• Less Staging/Severity-Based: While some policies are introducing severity-based definitions, widespread adoption of partial payouts for early-stage conditions is still nascent.
+• Less Staging/Severity-Based: While some policies are introducing severity-based definitions, partial payouts for early-stage conditions are not yet widely adopted.

 • Standard Definitions: IRDAI has worked towards standardizing definitions for common critical illnesses, which brings clarity but can also limit the flexibility for insurers to innovate with broader, nuanced definitions seen globally.